 Long live, Kazakhstan!

-- 19.6.2017COMMUNIQUE On the occasion of the 25th anniversary since the establishment of diplomatic relations between the Republic of Kazakhstan and the Republic of Lithuania
+- 14.8.2017COMMUNIQUÉ on the occasion of the 25th anniversary of the establishment of diplomatic relations between the Republic of Kazakhstan and the Republic of Colombia

 IBAN DE 54 1007 0000 0238165501